-Patriots fear Julian Edelman tore knee ligament in preseason game
+New England Patriots’ Julian Edelman reportedly has torn ACL

 — Andrew K (@COSportsNut) August 26, 2017

+Brady, seemingly confirming the reports, posted a photo of himself and Edelman hugging at Super Bowl XLIX with the caption: “Gladiator.”
+Edelman has been Brady’s top receiver since joining the team in 2013, catching 436 passes from the Pro Bowl quarterback vs. the 249 caught by Brady’s next-best receiver, Rob Gronkowski, according to ESPN.

-If Edelman is out for the season, or at least for an extended period of time, the Patriots will feel his loss but will also be able to turn to a variety of pass-catching options.
+With Edelman likely out for the season, the Patriots will have to turn to a variety of pass-catching options to fill the void.
 The team traded a first-round pick in the offseason to the Saints for wide receiver Brandin Cooks, and it has other players at the position, including Chris Hogan, Danny Amendola and Malcolm Mitchell, potentially set for bigger roles.

 Following Edelman’s departure Friday, Hogan caught four passes for a game-high 70 yards and two touchdowns.
 New England also got one catch for nine yards from Rob Gronkowski, the star tight end who missed much of last season’s Super Bowl run with injuries but who has returned to good health.